– Detailed 2023 CRF450RL Review / Specs | CRF 450cc 2023 Dual-Sport Motorcycle Buyer’s Guide! –

 Competition machines can make a solid base for dual-purpose adaptation.
 But there is much to consider.
 Race-level performance brings with it an intensive maintenance schedule, which is simply too much for many ‘hobby’ trail riders, who just want to push a button and go – and keep on going, Furthermore, a barely-disguised race bike can mean crucial road-going elements – lights, indicators, ignition switch – are not as user-friendly and durable as they should be.

 Honda understands this, and with a desire to produce a dual-purpose bike that draws strongly on the fundamental performance of a race machine, yet with much more ‘normal’ service intervals and high-quality road ancillaries, has taken its CRF450R moto-crosser as the base to start from, and created the CRF450L back in 2019.
-For 2022, the CRF450L is now known as the CRF450RL and with that name change came some new changes to help take it to the next level.
+For 2023, what would be the CRF450L is now known as the CRF450RL and with that name change came some new changes to help take it to the next level.

 It is unmistakably a race-bred CRF – and looks it – but with the additions and modifications needed to make it both road legal and supremely useable in a trail environment.
 As such, the CRF450RL is a complete package, as happy roosting trails as it is linking them up on-road.
 And with Honda engineering and build quality at its core, is sure to do so for years to come.